svenmalvik/svenmalvik.com/_posts/2020-12-29-azure-backup-service.md

 ![Create file](https://cdn.svenmalvik.com/images/az-303/az-303-azure-backup-service-8.jpg)*Create file*

 I have opened the Azure portal from within the Windows Server because we will soon install a tool that we will download from here.
-But first I clicked on `Backup` innn the menu of the VM and hit on *Backup now*.
+But first I clicked on `Backup` in the menu of the VM and hit on *Backup now*.

 ![Backup VM in Azure](https://cdn.svenmalvik.com/images/az-303/az-303-azure-backup-service-9.jpg)*Backup VM in Azure*